Tembeng-Timothy/About-me/README.md

-- 👋 Hi, I’m @Tembeng-Timothy
+- 👋 Hi, I’m @Tembeng-Timothy-Forgwe
-- 👀 I’m interested in C#,C,JavaScript,CSS and computer as a whole
+- 👀 I’m interested in .Net and React js.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning .Net
-- 💞️ I’m looking to collaborate on the growth of the society in the aspect of computer programming
+- 💞️ I’m looking to collaborate on the growth of the society in the aspect of .net software development
 - 📫 How to reach me Tembengtimothyf@gmail.com

 <!---